Currency Options Explained

 Uses of Currency Options

-Currency options have enjoyed a growing reputation as helpful tools for hedgers to manage or insure again foreign exchange risk.
+Currency options have enjoyed a growing reputation as helpful tools for hedgers to manage or insure against foreign exchange risk.
 For example, a U.S. corporation looking to hedge against a possible influx of Pounds Sterling due to a pending sale of a U.K. subsidiary could buy a Pound Sterling put/U.S. Dollar call.

 Forex options also make a useful speculative vehicle for institutional strategic traders to obtain interesting profit and loss profiles, especially when trading on medium term market views.